 Redon is a mysterious character, living and working in Paris at the same time as such other artists as Edgar Degas, Eugène Delacroix, Pierre Bonnard and Vincent van Gogh.
 Great artists who are represented in the Glyptotek’s permanent collection, and who, with selected works, will also be featured in “Odilon Redon.
 Into the Dream”.
 Together with these artists Redon was part of the avant-garde.
 Though he insisted throughout his career on his independence of any form of artists’ school or formula.
 For this reason he may be seen as the most idiosyncratic painter of his age.

 Microbes and Mythical Beasts

 Redon lived in a time when everything was being re-evaluated.
 Our view of the world was being changed by such factors as science, knowledge of hygiene, bacteria, the dissection of cadavers, neurology, microscopes and air balloons.
 The artist is preoccupied with examining that which he sees and experiences in the world and using science to pursue these existential questions.
 Redon is surrounded by progress and bids it welcome.

 At the same time Redon is also questing back in time and simultaneously drawing on various sources of inspiration such as the myths and figures of the ancient world, the Middle Ages and the Renaissance.
 Redon’s motifs find an echo in the Glyptotek’s rich permanent collections of art from previous ages.
-Visitors will therefore be able to experience a number of works from the museum’s collections of antiquities, including Greek reliefs and creatures from Egyptian mythology.
-Also less familiar works from the storage magazines, such as Russian icons and Asian Buddhas will be showcased along with Redon’s works.
+Visitors will therefore be able to experience a number of works from the museum’s collections of antiquities, including Greek portraits and creatures from Egyptian mythology.
+Also less familiar works from the storage magazines, such as Russian icons will be showcased along with Redon’s works.
 In this way the public is given direct access to Redon’s treasury of inspiration.